Determining the Best Way to Pay Off Student Loans

-If you’re between the ages of 25 and 35, chances are, you’re paying off student loans.
-As you’ve paid your bills, you’ve probably also thought about other ways you could use the money you put towards student loans – like buying a house, saving for retirement or enjoying an all-inclusive vacation.
-Whatever it is you’re trying to achieve, there are ways to get there faster.
+If you’re between the ages of 25 and 35, chances are you’re paying off student loan debt.
+As you’ve chipped away at your debt, you may also have thought about other ways you could use the money you put toward student loan repayment—like buying a house, saving for retirement or going on vacation.
+Whatever your financial goals, there are ways to get there faster.

-Here are four tips that can help you achieve financial freedom from student loans.
+Here are 4 tips that may help free you from from student loan debt:

-Before you tackle your student loans, make sure you fully understand all the numbers associated with your loan.
+Before you tackle your higher education debt, make sure you fully understand all the numbers that come with your loan.
 Get familiar with:

 - Interest rate